bilouro/FlaskProject/README.md

 ## License

-Understanding the license is essential before using the project in your own stack or contributing to it.
-The recommended choice for a template like this is the **MIT License**, because it is:

-- **Permissive** – allows almost unrestricted use, modification, and distribution.
-- **Simple** – short and easy to read.
-- **Widely used** – compatible with many other open source licenses.

-A typical notice in this context would be:

-    This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License.
 See the LICENSE file for details.

-If you are adapting this project for an environment that requires a different license (e.g., Apache-2.0, GPL), replace the text accordingly and ensure all contributors are aware of and agree to the chosen terms.

 ---